+It is a line from the Psalms, Peetry.
+Perfection suggests enduring vitality and that miraculous power to keep the waters flowing, of which we've spoken.
 The Torah in a worship setting represents all that is insightful and redemptive in Jewish experience.
-It presents and represents our special and surprising message; and, more often than not, its message revives the soul.
+It presents and represents all that revives the soul.